-- We have and will continue to work closely with the Supplier Group to obtain the necessary information on the origin of Conflict Minerals in parts, products or services sold to Sypris, which we expect will become available as more upstream suppliers receive the necessary information from their respective upstream suppliers and third party audit programs continue to grow and provide more visibility in determining whether manufactured products are sourced from the Covered Countries. - We will continue our plan to review our annual supplier surveys and certifications with a view toward incorporation of Conflict Minerals provisions in the material. - We will continue with our plan to review the inclusion of Conflict Minerals compliance provisions in supplier contracts. - We will continue with our plan to engage with our Supplier Group and direct them to training resources to attempt to increase the response rate and improve the content of the CMRT responses.
+- We have and will continue to work closely with the Supplier Group to obtain the necessary information on the origin of Conflict Minerals in parts, products sold to Sypris, which we expect will become available as more upstream suppliers receive the necessary information from their respective upstream suppliers and third party audit programs continue to grow and provide more visibility in determining whether manufactured products are sourced from the Covered Countries. - We plan to review our annual supplier surveys and certifications with a view toward incorporation of Conflict Minerals provisions in the material. - We plan to review the inclusion of Conflict Minerals compliance provisions in supplier contracts. - We plan to engage with our Supplier Group and direct them to training resources to attempt to increase the response rate and improve the content of the CMRT responses.